4 Steps To Easily Organize Around The Customer Journey

-How a tech startup switched from working in silos to organizing around the customer journey map
+How a tech start-up switched from working in silos to organizing around the customer journey map

-*Beta: knowingly releasing an unfinished product with known bugs to users to identify its most critical bugs, usability friction, and bad performance before releasing it in its finished version.)
+*Beta: knowingly releasing an unfinished product with known bugs to users to identify its most critical bugs, like usability friction and poor performance, before releasing it in its finished version.

-With 12 weeks until the Beta launch, the teams, management and the investors collectively realized that this way of working was not working.
+With 12 weeks until the Beta launch, the teams, management, and the investors collectively realized that this way of working was not working.
 Something had to change.

 Step 1.
 Establishing the Beta customer journey

-This process started off by co-creating a Beta customer journey.
-The co-creation process included all key stakeholders and every piece of information that could possibly inform the mapping process where drawn into daylight.
-After a couple of rounds of iterations and refinements, the entire organisation was ready to sign off on the Beta customer journey - including the customer’s phases, activities, emotional experience as well as the preferred customer experience.
+This process started by co-creating a Beta customer journey.
+The co-creation process includes drawing every piece of information that could inform the mapping process from all key stakeholders.
+After a couple of rounds of iterations and refinements, the entire organization was ready to sign off on the Beta customer journey.
+This included the customer’s phases, activities, and emotional experience, on top of the *preferred customer experience.